Etejerina/a-walk-in-python/day_4.md

 In order to complete the While loop syntax, we should include the `else` statement.

-This will be excuted when the condition is not met.
+This will be executed when the condition is not met.

 Let's take a look at it...